hapijs/hapi/API.md

 Access: read / write (see limitations below).

 The response object when set.
 The object can be modified but must not be assigned another object.
 To replace the response with another from within an [extension point](#server.ext()), return a new response value.
-Contains `null` when no response has been set (e.g. when a request terminates prematurely when the client disconnects).
+Contains an error when a request terminates prematurely when the client disconnects.

 #### <a name="request.preResponses" /> `request.preResponses`